wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 - Creating separate contracts to store business logic and state.
 - **Using proxy patterns to delegate function calls from an immutable proxy contract to a modifiable logic contract**.
 - Creating an immutable main contract that interfaces with and relies on flexible satellite contracts to execute specific functions.
-- Using the diamond pattern to delegate function calls from a proxy contract to logic contracts.
+- Using the diamond pattern to **delegate function calls from a proxy contract to logic contracts**.

 Upgradable contracts in the blockchain context are smart contracts designed with a mechanism to allow their logic to be modified after deployment.
 This is achieved by separating the contract's state and logic into different contracts, with the logic contract being replaceable.